neo4j-contrib/py2neo/docs/data/index.rst

         <h4>Type and geometry</h4>

-    These attributes relate to the type and endpoints of the relationship.
+    These attributes relate to the type and endpoints of relationships.
-    Every node in Neo4j is directed, and this is reflected in the API here.
+    Every node in Neo4j is directed, and this is reflected in the API here:
-    Node objects therefore have a designated start and end node, which can be accessed through the :attr:`.start_node` and :attr:`.end_node` attributes respectively.
+    Relationship objects have a designated start and end node, which can be accessed through the :attr:`.start_node` and :attr:`.end_node` attributes respectively.

+    .. automethod:: type

     .. describe:: type(relationship)